How Seasonal Businesses Can Stay Profitable Year-Round

 Seasonal demand refers to consumer interest in buying particular products during a specific time period within the calendar year.

 The incredibly high demand for these lattes has brought Starbucks some serious revenue.
-While the company does not disclose exact sales figures, last year they confirmed that 350 million Pumpkin Spice Lattes have been sold since 2003.
+While the company does not disclose exact sales figures, in 2018 they confirmed that 350 million Pumpkin Spice Lattes have been sold since 2003.

 Delish estimates that the revenue from the lattes would be around $1.4 billion (assuming that the price of each was roughly $4).
 Those are some big numbers, but they become even more outrageous when you recognize that the PSL is only available for about four months out of the year.